juliwhite/cse210-03/README.md

 # cse210-03
-Group: John Adeloye, Cait Bair, Tjoe Jannuar Teddy Herjanto Herjanto, and Julieta white
+Group: Julieta white, Tjoe Jannuar Teddy Herjanto, and John Adeloye

 # Jumper Game
 Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time.
 The game is based on Python (This is a learning project).